MakaroffEgor/CustamTitleBar/README.md

 # CustomTitleBar
-Custom Title bar c# winForm.
-dd this class to your project to create your own title bar for using commands in your form, here is a usage example:
+Custom Title bar c# winForm, this class to your project to create your own title bar for using commands in your form, here is a usage example:

     public partial class Form1 : Form
     {